 Prostaglandins (PGs) are found in virtually all tissues and organs.
 They are autocrine and paracrine lipid mediators that act upon platelet, endothelium, uterine and mast cells, and diverse immune cells.
 The biological signals and physiological events they trigger range from pain and inflammation, to vasodilation and urinary sodium excretion, to cell growth and angiogenesis, and to thermogenesis and adipogenesis.
-PGT regulates the degradation and metabolism of PGs and thereby regulates PG signaling.
+We have shown that PGT regulates the degradation and catabolism of PGs and thereby regulates PG signaling.

 Selected Recent Publications